minetest/minetest/doc/compiling/windows.md

 vcpkg install zlib zstd curl[winssl] openal-soft libvorbis libogg libjpeg-turbo sqlite3 freetype luajit gmp jsoncpp gettext[tools] sdl2 --triplet x64-windows
 ```

+This command takes about 10-30 minutes to complete, depending on your device.

 -   `curl` is optional, but required to read the serverlist, `curl[winssl]` is required to use the content store.
 -   `openal-soft`, `libvorbis` and `libogg` are optional, but required to use sound.
 -   `luajit` is optional, it replaces the integrated Lua interpreter with a faster just-in-time interpreter.